-Already in the antiquity in the Greeks and Romans common education system in which the vines grow on or between trees (Alberata = tree).
-Small or annual cut mulberry trees, chestnuts, maples, poplars or elms are used as support.
+Already in the antiquity Educational system common to the Greeks and Romans, in which the vines grow on or between trees (Alberata = sapling).
+Small mulberry trees, chestnuts, maples, poplars or elms, which are cut back or cut back annually, serve as support.
 Two to four vines were planted for each tree.
-Often this was used in combination with arable crops.
-In extreme cases, the vines are raised up to ten feet high.
-The relatively expensive harvest must be done in this case by means of ladders.
-In part, this system is still used today in Italy.
+This was often used in combination with arable crops.
+In extreme cases, the vines are raised up to ten meters high.
+In this case, the relatively time-consuming harvesting must be carried out using ladders.
+This system is still used in part in Italy today.
 In the regions Emilia-Romagna.
-Tuscany and Veneto there are local variants.
-In Campania This traditional form is under the DOC provisions for Aversa admitted or promoted as a cultural heritage.
-The ladders are referred to here as the "Scale Napoletane".
-See also Constellations under training system (Systems) and Weingarten Care (Activities).
+Tuscany and Veneto there are local variations.
+In Campania this traditional form is used under the DOC provisions for Aversa admitted or enforced as a cultural heritage.
+The ladders are referred to here as "scale napoletans".
+See also lists below training system (Systems) and Weingarten Care (Activities).